paperless-ngx/paperless-ngx/docs/usage.md

 ### Default permissions

-Default permissions for documents can be set using consumption templates.
+Default permissions for documents can be set using workflows.

 For objects created via the web UI (tags, doc types, etc.) the default is to set the current user as owner and no extra permissions, but you explicitly set these under Settings > Permissions.